What is Merkel cell carcinoma?

 Individuals over the age of 65 are far more likely to develop MCC.
 Fair skin and a history of extensive sun exposure also increase the chances.
 MCC is associated with weakened immune function, such as in patients with HIV or organ transplants.
 However, over 90% of people who get MCC have no known immune suppression.

-Probably not.
 There are no data suggesting that MCC runs in families.
+However, in general people, with light skin are at risk for all types of skin cancers.
 In fact, there are no reported cases of MCC occurring in multiple members of one family.
 However, through our cohort of over 1000 patients and others who have contacted us directly, we are now aware of four separate families in which two closely related family members had MCC.
 We do not think this supports the notion that MCC risk particularly runs in families.

 MCC can spread to other areas of the skin, the lymph nodes, or anywhere else in the body including the liver, bone, lung, and brain.